 - Displays of expertise: The LinkBuilder blog contains plenty of articles that demonstrate our knowledge.
 Anyone visiting our website can find out more about the strategies we use by reading these articles.

 - An appropriate price: Building links is expensive.
-At LinkBuilder we have a team of full-time outreach specialists.
+At LinkBuilder we have a dedicated team of full-time link building specialists.
 We also need to pay freelance writers, designers, and programmers to create linkable assets and guest posts.
 The price you pay should reflect what is required to generate quality leads.